JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 @everywhere using PhyloNetworks, SNaQ
 ```

-After that, running any of the `snaq!(...)` command will use
+After that, running the `snaq!(...)` command will use
-different cores for different runs, as processors become available.
+different cores for the different independent runs specified by
+optional `runs` argument, as processors become available.
-Fewer details are printed to the log file when multiple cores
-are used in parallel.

 When running [`bootsnaq`](@ref), the analysis of each bootstrap replicate
 will use multiple cores to parallelize separate runs of that particular